Bruce Cochrane

 Nominated Multiple Times for the Governor Generals Award

-Bruce Cochran has garnered numerous awards and recognitions for his exceptional work in ceramic pottery, including being nominated for the prestigious Governor General’s Award.
+Bruce Cochrane has garnered numerous awards and recognitions for his exceptional work in ceramic pottery, including being nominated for the prestigious Governor General’s Award.
 His innovative designs and technical expertise have earned him acclaim within the ceramic arts community, with his work featured in prominent exhibitions and collections.
 Cochran’s ability to blend form and function in his pieces has solidified his reputation as a master potter, and his Governor General’s nomination further underscores his significant contribution to Canadian art and craftsmanship

 Location